augustogoncalves/forge-3leg.nodejs-template/README.md

     });

+When your application is live, consider changing the <b>secure</b> attribute on [/server/server.js](/routes/server.js) to <b>true</b>

 ## Packages used

 All Autodesk Forge NPM packages are included by default, see complete list of what's available at [NPM website](https://www.npmjs.com/browse/keyword/autodesk).
 Some other non-Autodesk packaged are used, including [express](https://www.npmjs.com/package/express) and its session/cookie middlewares ([express-session](https://www.npmjs.com/package/express-session) and [cookie-parser](https://www.npmjs.com/package/cookie-parser)) for user session handling.
 The front-end uses [bootsrap](https://www.npmjs.com/package/bootstrap) and [jquery](https://www.npmjs.com/package/jquery).

 # Tips & tricks

-For local development/testing, consider use <b>nodemon</b> package, which auto restart your node application after any modification on your code.
+For local development/testing, consider use [nodemon](https://www.npmjs.com/package/nodemon) package, which auto restart your node application after any modification on your code.
 To install it, use:

     sudo npm install -g nodemon

-Then instead of <b>npm start</b>, use the following:
+Then, instead of <b>npm start</b>, use the following:

-    nodemon server.js --ignore www/
+    npm run dev

-Node the <b>--ignore</b> parameter indicates that the app should not restart if files under <b>www</b> folder are modified.
+Which executes <b>nodemon server.js --ignore www/</b>, where the <b>--ignore</b> parameter indicates that the app should not restart if files under <b>www</b> folder are modified.

 ## Troubleshooting